K9WK Amateur Radio Web Pages

 This antenna also works great on 12 and 15 meters when it is tuned with the internal antenna tuner in my FTDX-101MP or my KAT-500.
 It acts as an end-fed vertical and uses the same counterpoise system as the end-fed long wire.

-A Comet GP-6 on a roof vent pipe is used for 2M/440 FM as well as a Ringo ARX-2 for 2-meter FM.
+A Comet GP-6 on a roof vent pipe is used for 2M/440 FM as well as a Ringo ARX-2 for my 2-meter APRS iGate.
 A pair of horizontally phased loops and an 8-element quad that are supported by telescoping masts on my deck are used for 2-meter SSB.

 K9WK Antennas Picture